-10.1 HUD Continuum of Care Program
+11.1 HUD Continuum of Care Program

-CDBG-DR funds must not duplicate or supplant funds provided by the HUD Continuum of Care (CoC) Program19.
-This section applies to those entities that currently receive CoC funding in Puerto Rico20, adhering to the program components and uses of assistance outlined in 24 C.F.R § 578.3721.
+CDBG-DR funds must not duplicate or supplant funds provided by the HUD Continuum of Care (CoC) Program20.
+This section applies to those entities that currently receive CoC funding in Puerto Rico21, adhering to the program components and uses of assistance outlined in 24 C.F.R § 578.3722.
 The Program will provide funding for the construction or rehabilitation of the housing units as outlined within these guidelines, and potentially some portion of supportive services, but not supportive services only.
 The funding of supportive services is not required and should be funded by the CoC or other funding services to the extent feasible.

-11 Uniform Relocation Act
+12 Uniform Relocation Act

-As a HUD-assisted program, the SIH Program must be administered in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), 42 U.S.C. § 4601 et seq., the government wide implementing regulations found at 49 C.F.R. part 24; and Section 104(d) of the Housing and Community Development Act of 1974 (HCDA), except where waivers or alternative requirements have been provided by HUD, 24 C.F.R. § 42 (c).
+As a HUD-assisted program, the SIH Program must be administered in accordance with the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (URA), 42 U.S.C. § 4601 et seq., the government wide implementing regulations found at 49 C.F.R.
+Part 24; and Section 104(d) of the Housing and Community Development Act of 1974 (HCDA), except where waivers or alternative requirements have been provided by HUD, 24 C.F.R. § 42 (c).
 The primary purpose of these laws and regulations is to provide uniform, fair, and equitable treatment of persons whose real property is acquired or who are displaced in connection with federally funded projects.

 All programs in the PRDOH CDBG-DR portfolio, including this Program, are subject to URA regulations.
-For more information on how URA regulations apply, please refer to the URA Guidelines found at www.cdbg-dr.pr.gov.
+Uniform Relocation Assistance Guide & Residential Anti-Displacement and